-We actively promote positive and proactive actions to stay healthy while living with diabetes.
+We actively promote active and proactive actions to stay healthy while living with diabetes.
 This results from the awareness programs we host as much as from the interactions taking place every day in the community.

 Communication & Information

 We encourage the exchange of information and storytelling about diabetes.
-We believe the community as a whole will have access to far more information and resource than any particular individual and we want to learn about it.
+We believe the community as a whole will have access to far more information and resource than any particular individual and we want to learn about it

 Diversity and Respect

 We value diverse points of view.
 All people touched by diabetes are welcome.
-You may find opinions and positions that are not similar to yours and it's OK to disagree.
-It's just not OK to do so in a disrespectful manner.
+You may find opinions and positions that are not similar to yours, and it’s OK to disagree.
+It’s just not OK to do so in a disrespectful manner.
 If you are unsure about whether something may be disrespectful to others, try to put yourself in the shoes of the other person and consider how you would feel if you were on the receiving end of the comments/contribution you are making.